TrueBlocks/trueblocks-core/README.md

 chifra --help --verbose
 ```

-Next, let's see if you can get a block from your Ethereum node.
+Next, check that you can get a block from your Ethereum node.
 Enter this command:

 ```[shell]
 getBlock 100
 ```

-This should return valid JSON data for block 100 (type `getBlock --help` for more options on this tool.)
-If you get an error, such as this:
+This should return valid JSON data for block 100 (type `getBlock --help` for
+more options with this tool).
+If you get an error like this:

 ```[shell]
 Warning: The Ethereum RPC: 'http://localhost:8545' was not found.
 Quitting...
 ```

 You need to edit the file `~/.quickBlocks/quickBlocks.toml` to provide the URL of an available Ethereum RPC provider.
 Add this text:

 ```[toml]